VA

 Due to the nature of online programs, the host institutions need not be located in Virginia.
 For more information on distance-based education at all levels and specialties, please visit the online forensic science degrees page.

-Professional Certification in Forensics
+Professional Certification in Forensic Science

 Requirements for common professional certifications in forensics vary, but they generally include having at least a bachelor’s degree in forensics, biology, chemistry, or another relevant field; having several years of verifiable experience; sending professional references; and passing an exam.
 There are currently 10 professional certifications recognized by the Forensic Specialties Accreditation Board (FSAB), including:

-Forensics Program Accreditation
+Forensic Program Accreditation

 As mentioned above, aspiring forensics students in Virginia are strongly encouraged to verify the accreditation status of their programs and educational institutions.
 Recognized accreditation agencies serve to gauge educational effectiveness by evaluating program faculty, student outcomes, school finances, quality of curricula, and other variables.